Xetibo/ReSet-Doc/sections/Prelude.typ

 #subsubsection("Other Applications")
 Mangling has other applications than just avoiding compilation issues, one of these is code obfuscation.
-This is often used for languages that can't be reduced to binary files, with an example for this being the obfuscation of electron JavaScript applications.
+This is often used for languages that can't be reduced to binary files, with an example of this being the obfuscation of electron JavaScript applications.

 JavaScript is an interpreted language, meaning that the code needs to be read by